skipoleschris/xsbt-cucumber-plugin/README.markdown

     }

 The testProjects/multiModuleTestProject in the plugin source repository shows this setup in a multi-module project.

+Note that because SBT runs builds for different projects in parallel it will often try to run cucumber/test goals for multiple modules at once.
+This results in interleaving of the output written to the console.
+For multi-module builds using the cucumber task it is best to change the output settings to generate reports rather than console output.
+Unfortunately this is not possible when using the test task, so the recommended approach is to run the test task against each project module individually.

 #### Running as a test framework ####
 If you wish to support cucumber running as a test framework (via the test task) then the following settings should be placed in the build file instead: